AndrePegaia/CAD2OpenRoadsConverter/README.md

 4) Press the button "Obter Coordenadas 3D" to 'merge' the 2D and profile coordinates to generate a 3D coordinates.
 The program uses linear approximation when the points are not exactlty the same.
 An OpenRoads 3D coordinates .txt file will be created and the command to create a smartline from it will be copied to your clipboard.

 Last updated on: 05 feb 2023.
-Currently working on updates to improve data exhibition and create an .exe version of it
+Currently working on updates to improve data exhibition and create an .exe version of it.